 That’s because halfway through the project, Rob Cosman suddenly thought, “Why doesn’t he start making some things like this out of reclaimed wood?
 I knew I could get them online and sell the crap out of them.”

 While his father was building up some inventory to offer for sale on Etsy, an online marketplace that artists use to sell their products, and Houzz, his son started out building the store front, getting registered, approved and configuring the store for policies, shipping, and receiving new ideas.

 Both men quickly discovered people were willing to pay for a piece of furniture that is handmade by a real craftsman and, in addition to other online sites, have set up their own website: etsy.com/ca/shop/EastCoastRustic.

-“Currently, I handle all the accounting, website development, order and marketing on Etsy, Houzz and our own website,” Rob Cosman said.
+“Currently, I handle all the accounting, website development and marketing with the Indexer team, order and marketing on Etsy, Houzz and our own website,” Rob Cosman said.
 “Dad works on product ideas, building, photographing and shipping the items.”

 Among the things that makes East Coast Rustic stand out, Rob said, is its quick replies and customer service.

 Mike Cosman now spends eight hours daily in his basement workshop, or as he calls it, “The place the magic happens,” but refuses to work after 9 p.m. in order to ensure he spends some quality time with wife Patricia.